openwisp/netjsonconfig/docs/source/backends/openwrt.rst

-The ``OpenWrt`` backend supports custom NetJSON extensions to support (802.11r) in wireless access point interfaces (refer `"Fast BSS transition options" section in the OpenWRT documentation for Wireless configuration
+The ``OpenWrt`` backend supports custom NetJSON extensions to support (802.11r) in wireless access point interfaces (refer `"Fast BSS transition options" section in the OpenWrt documentation for Wireless configuration
 <https://openwrt.org/docs/guide-user/network/wifi/basic#fast_bss_transition_options_80211r>`_).

 In the following example we configure roaming options for a wireless